lithekod/site-v2/website/pages/meetings_en.md

 ansvarsfrihet").
 During the spring meeting the next financial year's board is voted on.

+Old protocols can be found in the [archive on our Github](https://github.com/lithekod/stormoten).

 ## Fall meeting 2022

 More information coming in the fall.